josehu07/josehu07.github.io/notes.md

   <b>Notes</b>
 </p>

 Here lies all of my lecture notes.
 I am used to taking structured notes on things I learned about.
-Keep going.

 ### Memorandum